 Tex loved to ride in my car.
 He always looked so beautiful because he was a very bright white and he looked so wonderful with the gray leather interior behind him.
 He would stand on the center console to see out and when I would turn a corner he would lean into the turn, I called him my surfer dog.

-Question: How to you get over loosing someone that you have loved so dearly?
+Question: How do you get over losing someone that you have loved so dearly?

 Answer: You don’t.

-Tex passed on April 18, 2020 he was twenty years old.
-I believe, as a breed a first generation Bichpoo, he had fewer health problems than a Bichon or a Poodle.
+Tex passed on April 18, 2020, he was twenty years old.
+I believe, as a breed of a first-generation Bichpoo, he had fewer health problems than a Bichon or a Poodle.
 As Tex got older and needed more attention I never minded the extra effort and indeed only seemed to make me love him all the more!
 I only now realize that toward the end he was not feeling well but he never complained and as always loved us every moment.
-I doubt that I will ever be as good of a person that Tex was a dog for me.
+I doubt that I will ever be as good of a person as Tex was a dog for me.

-Life goes on but there is, and always will be, a great emptiness in my heart which only Tex can fill.
-I have left instructions that Tex’s remains, toys, the statue of the little boy holding a small dog, his leash and his favorite green plaid blanket, be buried with me."
+Life goes on but there is, and always will be, a great emptiness in my heart that only Tex can fill.
+I have left instructions that Tex’s remains, toys, the statue of the little boy holding a small dog, his leash, and his favorite green plaid blanket, be buried with me."

 — Earle, Tex's dad